Children as young as ten can be arrested, convicted and imprisoned

 Also in our targets is greater consideration of the wellbeing of children when responding to emergencies and crises, including the ongoing effects of bushfires and other disasters.

 Internationally, we will continue to advocate for the protection of children in protracted humanitarian crises.
-The crises that we see in countries such as Yemen or Syria or Myanmar have long-lasting detrimental effects on children in terms of their livelihood, their wellbeing, nutrition, education, and child protection, and we must ensure children are protected at all costs.
+The crises that we see in countries such as Yemen or Syria have long-lasting detrimental effects on children in terms of their livelihood, their wellbeing, nutrition, education, and child protection, and we must ensure children are protected at all costs.

 How our supporters make a difference